CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The survival curve is a great way to summarize and visualize the lifetime data, however it is not the only way.
-If we are curious about the hazard function :math:`\h(t)` of a population, we unfortunately cannot transform the Kaplan Meier estimate -- statistics doesn't work quite that well.
-Fortunately, there is a proper estimator of the *cumulative* hazard function:
+The survival curve is a great way to summarize and visualize the survival dataset, however it is not the only way.
+If we are curious about the hazard function :math:`h(t)` of a population, we unfortunately cannot transform the Kaplan Meier estimate -- statistics doesn't work quite that well.
+Fortunately, there is a proper non-parametric estimator of the *cumulative* hazard function:

 .. math::  H(t) =  \int_0^t \lambda(z) \;dz